Dream speech: Chaika and Fromkin

 The interpretation of meaning of such speech can be quite different according to whether it is perceived as resulting from a true deficit in language production as opposed to resulting from failed intention.

-Chaika compares schizophrenic speech errors with intricate speech errors, difficult to analyze.
-The current Chaika position comes close to Kraepelin's position, who noted that errors as in schizophasia can also occur in normals in dreams.
+Chaika compares schizophrenic speech errors with intricate speech errors that are difficult to analyze.
+Chaika's position comes close to Kraepelin's, who noted that errors, as in schizophasia, can also occur in normals during dreams.

 Cognitive dream speech research

-At first sight dream speech plays only a marginal role in dream theory.
-However the important connection of dream and speech is very well illustrated by the following statement of David Foulkes: "However visual dreaming may seem, it may be planned and regulated by the human speech production system."
+At first sight, dream speech plays only a marginal role in dream theory.
+However, the important connection of dream and speech is very well illustrated by the following statement of David Foulkes: "However visual dreaming may seem, it may be planned and regulated by the human speech production system."

 Recent research has confirmed one of Kraepelin's fundamental disturbances.
-In the book The Committee of Sleep, Harvard psychologist Deirdre Barrett describes examples of dreamed literature in which the dreamers heard or read words which they awakened later wrote and published.
-She observes that almost all the examples are of poetry rather than prose or fiction, the only exceptions being one- or several-word phrases such as the book title Vanity Fair which came to Thackeray in a dream, or similarly Katherine Mansfield's Sun and Moon.
-Barrett suggests that the reason poetry fares better in dreams is that grammar seems to be well preserved in dream language while meaning suffers and rhyme and rhythm are more prominent than when awake—all characteristics which benefit poetry but not other forms.
+In the book The Committee of Sleep, Harvard psychologist Deirdre Barrett describes examples of dreamed literature in which the dreamers heard or read words that they later wrote and published.
+She observes that almost all the examples are of poetry rather than prose or fiction, the only exceptions being one- or several-word phrases such as the book title Vanity Fair, which came to Thackeray in a dream, or, similarly, Katherine Mansfield's Sun and Moon.
+Barrett suggests that the reason poetry fares better in dreams is that grammar seems to be well preserved in dream language while meaning suffers, and rhyme and rhythm are more prominent than when awake—all characteristics which benefit poetry but not other forms.

-In other work, Barrett has studied verbatim language in college students' dreams and found them similar in these characteristics—intact grammar, poor meaning, rhythm and rhyme—to the literary examples.
-She observes that this is suggestive that of the two language centers in the brain, Wernicke's area must not be functioning well, but Broca's area seems to be, as this language resembles that of patients with Wernicke's aphasia, which is essentially the same conclusion Kraepelin reached in 1906.

-However, linguist Patricia Kilroe in her survey of 500 dreams, did not find poor meaning in dream speech but rather discovered that “In both structure and content, much of dream speech may pass for waking speech, although generally in shorter and simpler utterance forms.
-Even the oddities of dream speech such as neologisms and nonsense statements occur in waking discourse, either as unintentional errors or as intentional products of the creative use of language.”
+In other work, Barrett has studied verbatim language in college students' dreams and found similar characteristics—intact grammar, poor meaning, rhythm, and rhyme—to the literary examples.
+She suggested this was indicative of reduced activity in Wernicke's area but not Broca's; the language resembles that of patients with Wernicke's aphasia, which is essentially the same conclusion Kraepelin reached in 1906.
+Linguist Patricia Kilroe, in her survey of 500 dreams, did not find poor meaning in dream speech but rather discovered that "In both structure and content, much of dream speech may pass for waking speech, although generally in shorter and simpler utterance forms.
+Even the oddities of dream speech, such as neologisms and nonsense statements, occur in waking discourse, either as unintentional errors or as intentional products of the creative use of language".
 While Wernicke's area and Broca's area are implicated in dream speech, verbal activity in dreams is not isolated to the brain.
 Though reduced in amplitude, motor impulses to facial and lingual muscles accompany dream speech and dreamed conversations.
 Such muscle potentials can be detected with electromyography, and to an extent, decoded and reconstructed as audio speech.